Integer complexity: Stability and self-similarity: Introduction

 \item Supose further that $b$ is also stable.
 Then there exists $K$ such that for all $k\ge K$ and $\ell\ge 0$,

 \end{enumerate} Moreover, in both these cases, it is possible to algorithmically compute how large $K$ needs to be. \end{thm}

-We call this a ``bonus theorem'' because it doesn't neatly fit into the framework laid by rest of the paper.
-For instance, Theorem~\ref{cj2thm} is generalized beyond degree $1$ by Proposition~\ref{usu}, and in a future paper \cite{hyperplanes} we will prove an stronger generalization to higher degrees.
-But it is less clear how Theorem~\ref{dragons} might be generalized to higher degrees; it is something of an outlier.
-All the same, it is true, and the idea behind the proof is essentially to use \cite[Conjectures~9--11]{Arias} (although the statements themselves are not technically used in the proof).
-So, one might also well ask how to interestingly extend these conjectures (proved here as Theorem~\ref{cj9corsep}) to higher degrees, or how to extend Theorem~\ref{dragons} to higher degrees, because it seems likely that it extends somehow.

-Note that one cannot extend this theorem to cases that are off by $2$, as demonstrated by the case of $2(1094\cdot3^k+1)$ considered in Section~\ref{cj2-intro}.
+Note that one cannot extend this theorem to cases that are off by $2$, as demonstrated by the case of $2(1094\cdot3^k+1)$ considered above.
 So, there is a certain irregularity to this case.
 We will address the case of more general degree-$1$ low-defect polynomials in a future paper \cite{deg1}.